Sinntaxx/ShowNTell/README/README.md

 1. Head over to [Twilio](https://www.twilio.com/console), set up a free account, and you will be provided with two important things, an ACCOUNT SID and an AUTH TOKEN. **_Twilio's free account will require users to go through verification._**
 2. In the Google Developers Console, generate a CLIENT ID and CLIENT SECRET.
-3. Lastly, visit [MongoDBs Cloud Atlas](https://www.mongodb.com/cloud/atlas), create a free account, and auto-generate a secure password.
+3. Visit [MongoDBs Cloud Atlas](https://www.mongodb.com/cloud/atlas), create a free account, and auto-generate a secure password.
+4. Go to [Cloudinary](https://cloudinary.com/), create a free account and configure your API KEY, SECRET, and CLOUD NAME

 ### Scripts to Run